top of page

 Used wisely, it gives you space to breathe again.

-It lets you carry on with your day, your week, and eventually your life.
+It steadies your steps and lets you carry on with your day, your week, and eventually your life.

 Most of us learn detachment slowly.